Past-Presidents of Rotary in Racine, Wisconsin discuss the highlights of their terms!

 Claire Weslaski - Founder's Club President 2019

-The major highlights of my term were: I and 6 fellow Rotarians became Paul Harris Fellows helping the Rotary Foundation to raise $408 million!
+Six fellow Rotarians and I became Paul Harris Fellows helping the Rotary Foundation to raise $408 million!
 To broaden community awareness, on July 4th our club had the first Racine Founder's Rotary parade float in the city's 4th Fest parade.
 We held a "Kid's Day" club meeting in which our children actually led the meeting.
 Our club has a brand NEW Website which you are now enjoying.
 And we participated in the Martin Luther King Jr. Wreath Laying event, held at the MLK Jr. statue which was donated by the Downtown Rotary Club back in 1995 at a cost of $100,000!

 On October 24th, the club helped END POLIO NOW by teaming up with Culver's Restaurant to raise $1200.
 We also had some fun get-togethers including family night at the Modine-Benstead Observatory, evening meetings, and a Ladies Golf Lesson at RCC for all Rotary women including wives of Rotarians.
 Our Holiday Party featured a young singer named Liamani Segura.
 Remember this name when she becomes famous!